 This is clear by the steadily growing amounts of money that are spent on LIMS development every year.
 According to Statista, by 2021 it will exceed $ 900 million.

 Over the past few decades, LIMS implementation has become a firmly established part of everyday clinical practice.
 This has significantly changed the nature of laboratory work and even the very idea of disease treatment principles.

-The main advantages of the LIMS system are:
+The main Advantages of LIMS Software are:

-- Automation of routine operations
+- Automation of routine, manual, and repetitive operations

 - Minimization of human errors